 rr:computedPropertyMap rdfs:range rr:IRIMap .

-This optional property specifies the mapping to obtain the property IRIs from a column in the table.
+This optional property specifies to obtain the property IRIs from a column in the table.
 This mapping also contains a property name that identifies this computedPropertyMap and this property name is used in a rr:propertyObjectMap to form the association.
 The property IRI generated (from the column identified in the rr:computedPropertyMap) for each row, along with the value of the column identified in the rr:propertyObjectMap, are used to create the (property, object) pairs.
 Consider the following example based on the logical table defined using the LIKES table.

 <#TriplesMap3>